-Cops bust 18 alleged members of Bronx drug gang that sold heroin responsible for at least 5 overdose deaths.
+Cops bust alleged members of Bronx drug gang that sold heroin responsible for overdose deaths

 Local and federal law enforcement raided several locations in the Bronx on Tuesday, seizing three kilograms of heroin, about $300,000 in cash and a loaded firearm.

-Authorities say the suspected drug dealers sold the heroin in glassines stamped with various names, including “Obsession,” ”Fist with a Power Cord” and “Hands Up.”
+Authorities say the suspected drug dealers sold the heroin in glassines stamped with various names, including "Obsession," ''Fist with a Power Cord" and "Hands Up."

 The arrests were made following an 11-month investigation.
 It picked up in urgency because police realize people were dying from the ring's drugs.